Ceratopsidae: Classification

 The clade Ceratopsidae was in 1998 defined by Paul Sereno as the group including the last common ancestor of Pachyrhinosaurus and Triceratops; and all its descendants.
-In 2004, it was by Peter Dodson defined to include Triceratops, Centrosaurus, and all descendants of their most recent common ancestor.
+In 2004, Peter Dodson defined it to include Triceratops, Centrosaurus, and all descendants of their most recent common ancestor.
+Ceratopsidae was given an official definition in the PhyloCode by Daniel Madzia and colleagues in 2021 as "the smallest clade containing Centrosaurus apertus, Ceratops montanus, Chasmosaurus belli, and Triceratops horridus".
+This definition ensures that the type species of Ceratopsidae, Ceratops montanus, is included in the clade's definition.